 Biogen Appoints Chuck Triano as Head of Investor Relations

-/EIN News/ -- CAMBRIDGE, Mass., March 14, 2023 (GLOBE NEWSWIRE) -- Biogen Inc. (NASDAQ: BIIB) today announced the appointment of Chuck Triano as Senior Vice President, Head of Investor Relations effective 10 April 2023.
+CAMBRIDGE, Mass., March 14, 2023 (GLOBE NEWSWIRE) -- Biogen Inc. BIIB today announced the appointment of Chuck Triano as Senior Vice President, Head of Investor Relations effective 10 April 2023.
 Mr. Triano will report to Michael McDonnell, Executive Vice President and Chief Financial Officer.

 "Chuck will bring invaluable industry insights and a strong network of relationships to Biogen, and I'm pleased to welcome him to our leadership team," said Michael McDonnell, Executive Vice President and Chief Financial Officer.
 "His wealth of experience collaborating with company leaders through periods of strong growth and transition will enhance our continuous efforts to inform investors on our go-forward strategy as we work on our path to sustainable growth."